Different Types of Socks: A Complete-ish Guide

 Hunters sitting in the bed of a truck in their Darn Tough Hunt Socks

 Snow socks are designed for winter sports, often skiing and snowboarding.
 These are generally low-profile socks, which helps prevent unwanted pressure inside the sports’ highly technical boots.
 Darn Tough knits these in Over-the-Calf styles, with the exception of the nordic ski socks, which are lower to accommodate cross country ski boots, snowshoes, and ice skates.
+In addition to our adult styles, we also knit ski socks for kids.

 Tactical socks are designed to meet the requirements of US military branches so they can be worn with uniforms, from PT to combat.
 Darn Tough’s tactical socks are Berry compliant and available in military spec colors.